Scott Crevier's Family History Scott Crevier's Family History

 Telesphore Chevalier

-I was absolutely floored and what it produced.
+I was absolutely floored at what it produced.
 It gave me three sections of text: transcription, translation, and the detailed facts.

 Transcription of the Baptism Record